Kathy Hughes speaks at the National Women of Color Empowerment Conference in Fort Lauderdale

 General Attractions

-Spanning the north and south banks of Fort Lauderdale’s New River is a waterfront park in the heart of downtown.
+Spanning the north & south banks of New River in Broward County is a waterfront park in downtown

 Family Attractions

-Museum of Discovery and Science features over 200 hands-on exhibits of science and technology.
+The Museum of Discovery and Science features over 200 hands-on exhibits of science and technology

 Arts